Underhill Library Student Assistant

 - Knowledge of music and/or dance preferred.

 - Reading knowledge of one or more foreign languages preferred.

 Underhill Job Application

-Please submit your application form to the Underhill Library circulation desk located in the Lang Music Building by Tuesday, September 1, 2015.
+Please submit your application form to the Underhill Library circulation desk located in the Lang Music Building by Tuesday, April 26, 2016 for summer employment or Tuesday, August 30, 2016 for fall employment.
 Preference is given to work/study students with a performing arts background.
 For further information, please contact Donna Fournier (dfourni1, x8231).